patrickbwarren/transam-triton/README.md

 codes in the present repository, and converts it into binary which can be sent to a physically connected TRITON through a serial interface, or saved to a binary file to be used with the emulator.
 To partner this, `disasm8080.py` is included.
-This is lightly modified from an 8080 disassembler written by Jeff Tranter, available on his [GitHub site](https://github.com/jefftranter/8080).
+This is a lightly modified version of an 8080 disassembler written by Jeff Tranter, available on his [GitHub site](https://github.com/jefftranter/8080).

 - [EMULATOR.md](EMULATOR.md) - more details of the emulator fork.